wp-plugins/radio-buttons-for-taxonomies/readme.md

 2. This is what the metabox will look like on the post editor screen.

 ## Changelog

+### 1.1
+* Added columns to edit screen for every radio taxonomy
+* Add quick edit for all radio taxonomies
+* Enforce limit of single terms via save_post
+* fixed error with taxonomy object property not being loaded on the right hook
+* fixed uninstall hook
+* fixed saving of 'delete' option

 ### 1.0.3
 * updated donate link